 About Bobby Spence

-As a certified Trichologist and Hair Loss Specialist, Bobby Spence has received specialized training as well as ongoing education to correctly diagnose and effectively treat hair loss problems and scalp conditions affecting your hair.
+As a certified Trichologist and Hair Loss Expert, Bobby Spence has received specialized training as well as ongoing education to correctly diagnose and effectively treat hair loss and regrow hair.
 Located in the Washington, DC, Maryland, and Virginia area, he has helped thousands of women and men with hair loss issues.
+Bobby has formulated hair growth treatments and hair growth products that stop hair loss and regrow hair.

-With microscopic digital hair analysis, Trichoscopy, consultations, products, and information to facilitate hair restoration, the hair and scalp expert can help you stop hair loss.
+With microscopic digital hair analysis, Trichoscopy, consultations, products, and information to facilitate hair restoration, the hair and scalp expert can help you stop hair loss and effectively regrow your hair back.
 Trained in scalp disorders and conditions affecting hair loss, A. Bobby Spence can help you to restore and re-grow your hair.
 He is an internationally certified Trichologist with an active membership in the International Association of Trichologists.
 Bobby has appeared on nationally on television, radio, and magazines.
 In addition, he is a Fox News Expert on Hair Loss.

 Areas Of Expertise :